Our Sustainability Commitment

 Grain Craft Preferred Variety Program

-Through the Grain Craft Preferred Variety program we consistently utilize local Kansas and Oklahoma preferred varieties and provide a better performing flour.
+Through the Grain Craft Preferred Variety program we consistently utilize local Kansas, Idaho and Oklahoma preferred varieties and provide a better performing flour.